sarahrshannon/sarahrshannon.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a climate scientist based at the University of Bristol.
-My research focuses on modelling the impacts of climate change on water availability in glaciated catchments in Central Asia.
+My research focuses on modelling the impacts of climate change on water resources in glaciated catchments in Central Asia.
 I also model future sea-level rise from melting glaciers and ice sheets.
+Three common themes underpin my work: 1) writing code to model physical processes 2) calibration and validation of models against past observations, for example remote sensing datasets and 3) running multi-model projections to predict the impacts of climate change under different CO<sub>2</sub> mitigation scenarios.

-I started research as an atmospheric scientist, developing a model to predict the emissions, transport and removal of dust aerosol in the atmosphere.
-More recently, my research has focused on assessing the risk of glacier lake outburst floods (GLOFs) in Peru and Chile.
+I started research as an atmospheric scientist, developing a desert dust model to understand the reasons for high Saharan dust concentrations observed at Barbados during the 1980s.
+More recently, my research has focused on assessing the links between climate change and glacier lake outburst floods (GLOFs) in Peru and Chile.

 <h3>Projects</h3>